GuidesProduct development

 A wireframe is the most basic, stripped-down design version.
 It gives a very high-level, barebones representation of the product, looking at the overall layout without getting into the details.

-You'll sometimes hear people refer to a wireframe as a low-fidelity design, meaning it has no details and minimal design elements.
+You'll sometimes hear people refer to a wireframe as a design, meaning it has no details and minimal design elements.

 Typically, a wireframe consists of placeholders for future design elements, giving stakeholders a basic idea of the product’s layout.
 Once agreed upon, the wireframe becomes the design’s foundation.